There can be a disconnect between head office and younger workers, especially in retail. So how is one US retailer keeping their crew connected?

 And they’re not just putting in their time – Aeropostale relies on its associates, who they refer to as “role models”, to help them find holiday staff and to give feedback on merchandise and promotional activity.

 So how do they keep those 16-year-olds engaged and interested?
-After all, teens are meant to be flaky and frivolous or sullen and apathetic.
+After all, teens are meant to be flaky or frivolous or sullen and apathetic.

 “I do think it’s about communication and making sure they understand the goals of the organization and their place in it,” Sedlock said.
 “We have something in the back room of each store where each role model puts up a picture of themselves and they talk about what they do in the community, what they want to do when they grow up, what their favourite band is.
 It’s called the iChat wall and it’s another place for them to find a place within the store.”